RomanPilyushin/Mind/toefl Speaking.md

 To begin with, he explains

 Second, he describes

 ####
+Using points and examples from the lecture, explain two ways that consumers reduce the feeling of risk when making a purchase.

+####
 Using the two examples from the talk: explain how a business can increase sales by creating a second interest.